wgm/cerb-book/en/03-checklist/00-checklist.markdown

 Installing XCache is an advanced topic.
 If you don't have administrator-level control of your server then it's likely not something you're going to be able to do.

-XCache is not found in the [PHP Extension and Application Repository](http://pear.php.net/) (PEAR), so you'll need to install it through a package manager or compile it manually.
+XCache is not found in the **PHP Extension and Application Repository (PEAR)** (<http://pear.php.net/>), so you'll need to install it through a package manager or compile it manually.

 On Debian and Ubuntu systems you can install XCache with `apt-get`: